bhattaraiprayag/EchoScribe/README.md

 ## ✨ Features

--   **🎙️ Real-time Transcription:** Speak into your microphone and see the transcription appear live.
+-   **🎙️ Real-time Transcription:** Speak into your microphone and see the transcription appear live
--   **📂 Batch Processing:** Upload audio files and get the full transcription in the sidebar.
+-   **📂 Batch Processing:** Upload audio files and get the full transcription in the sidebar
--   **🚀 High Performance:** Uses `faster-whisper` for optimized CTranslate2-based inference.
+-   **🚀 High Performance:** Uses `faster-whisper` for optimized CTranslate2-based inference
--   **🗣️ Voice Activity Detection (VAD):** Smartly chunks audio using Silero VAD to transcribe only when speech is detected, improving accuracy and reducing processing.
+-   **🗣️ Voice Activity Detection (VAD):** Smartly chunks audio using Silero VAD to transcribe only when speech is detected, improving accuracy and reducing processing
 -   **⚙️ Configurable:**
-    -   Choose from various Whisper models (from `tiny` to `large-v3`).
+    -   Choose from various Whisper models (from `tiny` to `large-v3` and `distil-large-v3`)
-    -   Select compute device (`CPU` or `CUDA`).
+    -   Select compute device (`CPU` or `CUDA`)
-    -   Adjust VAD parameters like silence duration and speech probability threshold.
+    -   Adjust VAD parameters like silence duration and speech probability threshold
+    -   Configure API key authentication for secure access
+    -   Set rate limiting for API endpoints and file uploads
+    -   Customize session TTL and cleanup intervals
+-   **🔒 Security Features:**
+    -   Optional API key authentication with environment variable support
+    -   Request rate limiting per IP address
+    -   File validation and path traversal protection
+    -   Secure constant-time string comparison for authentication
--   **💾 Download Recordings:** After a real-time session, download your recording as an MP3 file.
+-   **💾 Download Recordings:** After a real-time session, download your recording as an MP3 file
--   **📝 Export Transcripts:** Easily copy the transcript or download it as a `.txt` file.
+-   **📝 Export Transcripts:** Easily copy the transcript or download it as a `.txt` file
--   **🌐 Modern UI:** Clean and intuitive interface built with Tailwind CSS.
+-   **🌐 Modern UI:** Clean and intuitive interface built with Tailwind CSS
+-   **🧪 Well-Tested:** Comprehensive test suite with 105+ tests covering all major functionality

 ## ⚡ How It Works